LIKE IT NEVER HAPPENED

 A few times, he referenced this as a “horrific sin” and then tried to argue that nothing had been covered up or concealed.

-He went on to offer various scriptures to justify the Network’s decision to allow Steve Morgan to remain as the Network’s president and lead pastor at a church.
+Sandor continued the family meeting by discussing various scriptures to justify the Network’s decision to allow Steve Morgan to remain as the Network’s president and lead pastor at a church.
 He also argued that the charges of Aggravated Criminal Sodomy of a minor occurred before Steve Morgan was saved and became a Christian.

 Well, it may be true that Steve Morgan claimed he converted after the assault.
 However, Sándor neglected to mention that Steve was serving as a youth pastor in Kansas for a religion commonly referred to as Mormonism when he assaulted the child.
 As a result of the child’s outcry, Steve was arrested and fired from his church.

-I thought for sure they would announce that Steve Morgan would be placed on administrative leave and that a third party investigation would be conducted.
-But no. They were just going to continue with business as usual and pretend like nothing had even happened.
+I thought for sure they would announce that Steve Morgan would be placed on administrative leave and that a third party investigation would be conducted—or at the very least, that Steve would step down from his leadership role in the Network.
+But no. They were just going to continue with business as usual and pretend like nothing ever happened.

 Towards the end of the meeting, Sándor shared that there would be “continued attacks” on The Network, and one would involve a “distortion of an event from 10 plus years ago, with a confession of masturbation.”
 I found out later that he was referencing a story about Steve Morgan confessing to masturbating in a public place!
+This also took place while Steve was the lead pastor at Blue Sky, another network church.

-Sándor then went on to say publicly to the church, in reference to our Network President and a pastor confessing to public masturbation, “ I'd like to find a guy that's gone 20 years [and] not done that, by the way.
+Sándor then went on to publicly announce to the church, in reference to our Network President and a pastor confessing to public masturbation, “I'd like to find a guy that's gone 20 years [and] not done that, by the way.
 If you're that guy, talk to me after and I’ll buy you a taco.
 Like, I just don't think you'll find that.”

-Excuse, me???
+Excuse me???
 Did he just say what I think he did??
 We aren’t talking about some random guy on the street.
 We are talking about a pastor and the president of this Network, who is supposed to be above reproach as a leader.
-I just can not understand how he could justify this behavior.
+I just can not understand how he could justify this behavior?

 I just can not understand how Sándor Paull could justify Steve Morgan's behavior.

 I also find it very strange how much Sándor emphasized that he knew more details about the whole story but made it very clear that he was not going to share those details.
 He stated that he “wasn’t at liberty” to share anything more because a “good leader” doesn’t share all they know.
 I feel that these statements were made in poor taste.
+A “good leader” would not feel the need to make this known.
+Like why?

 The entire meeting from start to finish, in my opinion, was a disaster.
 Re-reading through the transcript from the Family Meeting only highlights the confusion we (or at least I) experienced that Sunday evening in July.